-Six years ago a traveling proselytizing investor name of Corey Donaldson wrote what proved to be a very timely and popular article on how to invest in mobile home parks and turn them into “cash cows.”
-But as the corporate entities who’ve been taking over Huntington Beach’s parks since around that time have shown, this Donaldson guy was a piker.
+Six years ago someone wrote what proved to be a very timely and popular article on how to invest in mobile home parks and turn them into “cash cows.”
+But as the corporate entities who’ve been taking over Huntington Beach’s parks since around that time have shown, this author was a piker.

 Corey didn’t seem to know, or at least failed to mention, how California’s otherwise strong and protective land lease law had an exception for mobile home space, which – combined with Surf City’s 2002 plebiscite against any rent control – makes the limit on how high and suddenly you can raise the rent on an HB mobile home owner… the limits of a greedy investor’s imagination!

 Corey didn’t mention how lucrative it can be to change a park that had long been a seniors-only park into a more-profitable “all-ages” park, which happened several times in HB until the Council finally outlawed that back in March (over Mayor Matt Harper’s “ideological” objections.)

 And Corey didn’t mention the most wondrous and profitable trick of all, which you aren’t gonna believe:

 Driving Seniors Out with Exorbitant Rent and then Seizing Their Homes!

 This has happened to well over a hundred seniors that we know of, in one park alone – Huntington Shorecliffs, after it was bought by John Saunders in 2008 – or should I say John Saunders LLC?
 Yes, Saunders walks and talks, goes to council meetings and sometimes tries to convince people he’s a nice guy, but he’s also a CORPORATION, with all the rights and limited liability of one.